 The fair value of the bonds is estimated based on current rates offered on long-term Treasury Bills.
-The discount rate utilized was 3.41% (2.46% for 2012).
+The discount rate utilized was 2.98% (3.41% for 2013).

-The estimated value of the Foundation's financial instruments is as follows:
+The estimated value of the Foundation's financial instruments is as follows at September 30:

-September 30, 2013 October 31, 2012

-Carrying Fair Carrying Fair

-Amount Value Amount Value

-Assets

-Cash and short-term

-investments \$ 13,367,143 \$ 13,367,143 \$ 12,616,272 \$ 12,616,272

-Long-term investments \$ 463,426,378 \$ 4 463,426,378 \$ 439,785,376 \$ 439,785,376

-Liabilities

-Grants payable \$ 3,395,000 \$ 3,395,000 \$ 4,187,500 \$ 4,187,500

-Bonds payable \$ 10,800,000 \$ 6,984,105 \$ 10,800,000 \$ 7,874,395
+2014 2013 Carrying Amount Fair Value Carrying Amount Fair Value Assets Cash and short-term investments Long-term investments \$ \$ 19,618,613 481,425,401 19,618,613 481,425,401 \$ \$ 13,367,143 463,426,378 13,367,143 463,426,378 Liabilities Grants payable Bonds payable \$ \$ 3,805,315 10,800,000 \$ \$ \$ \$ 3,395,000 10,800,000 \$ \$

-The following methods and assumptions were used by the Foundation in estimating the fair value of other financial instruments, which consist of investments.
-The Foundation is subject to the provisions of ASC 820-10, Fair Value Measurement.
+The following methods and assumptions were used by the Foundation in estimating the fair value of financial instruments.
+The Foundation is subject to the provisions of FASB Accounting Standards Codification (ASC) 820-10, Fair Value Measurement.
 ASC 820-10 defines fair value, establishes a framework for measuring fair value, and expands disclosures about fair value measurements.
 ASC 820-10 permits the Foundation, as a practical expedient, to estimate fair value of investments based on the net asset value ("NAV") per share, or its equivalent, if the NAV of such investments is calculated in a manner consistent with the measurement principles of ASC 946, Financial Services - Investment Companies, in arriving at their reported NAV.
-As defined in FASB ASC 820-10, fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (exit price).
+As defined in ASC 820-10, fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (exit price).
 The Foundation utilizes market data or assumptions that market participants would use in pricing the asset or liability, including assumptions about risk and the risks inherent in the inputs to the valuation technique.
 These inputs can be readily observable, market corroborated, or generally unobservable.
 The Foundation primarily applies the market approach for recurring fair value measurements and endeavors to utilize the best available information.